sslover/designing-for-data-personalization/week11/setup-guide-for-npm-social-services.md

 For a full list of API methods at Twitter, see https://dev.twitter.com/rest/public

-You can change the api method by changing:
+You can change the api method by changing the following in the above:

 * 'statuses/user_timeline' (change to the method you want)
 * {screen_name: requestedScreeName} (change to any parameters you want to pass)

-	  client.get('statuses/user_timeline', {screen_name: requestedScreeName}, function(error, tweets, response)

 Instagram
 ---------